 The aggregator model combines a hub connection with a prefunded settlement mechanism.
 Because the interoperability solution is provided by a third party, the MMP has less control over it.

-As the flow diagram in Figure 6 shows, MMP A holds a wallet in its counterpart's system that is prefunded to allow cross-net transactions.
+a wallet in its counterpart's system that is prefunded to allow cross-net transactions.